aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 which was exactly the problem mono-CDK was designed to prevent in the first place.
 </details>

-## 2. Separate unstable code from mono-CDK
+## 2. Separate unstable code from mono-CDK main modules

-As a consequence of the above point, we need to move all unstable code out of the mono-CDK.
+As a consequence of the above point, we need to move all unstable code out of the mono-CDK main modules.

 There a few possible options where the unstable code can be moved.
 They all have their advantages and disadvantages.